aantipov/alexeime/blog/widget-driven-development/index.md

 Component-driven approach helped break UI into isolated reusable pieces and enabled building large-scale applications using collections of pre-built components.

-What was missing though is the way of supplying UI components with data.
+What was missing, though, is a way of supplying UI components with data.

-Data management became one of the most difficult tasks in Frontend Engineering and the main contributor of complexity to UI applications.
+Data management became one of the most difficult tasks in Frontend Engineering and the primary contributor to the complexity of UI apps.

-We learned to split components into two categories: Presentational and Container components:
+We learned to split components into two types:

-- Presentational components are responsible for UI representation and they are usually stateless.
+- _Presentational_ components, which are responsible for UI representation and are usually stateless and side-effect free
-- Container components contain all the data-related logic and pass data down to Presentational components.
+- _Container_ components, which deal with data-related logic and pass data down to Presentational components.

-All that's left is to define logic for Container components to get the required data.
+All that remains is to define how Container components should work with data.

 ![an image of Container component that includes a Presentational component and Data logic](./container.png)